amd/HPCTrainingExamples/MPI-examples/GhostExchange/GhostExchange_ArrayAssign/README.md

 - `-h nhalo`: number of halo layers, typically assumed to be 1 for our diagrams.
 - `-t (0|1)`: whether time synchronization should be performed.
 - `-c (0|1)`: whether corners of the ghost halos should also be communicated.
+- `-p (0|1)`: whether matrix, if small enough, should be printed.
+Used only for debugging.

 The computation done on each data element after setup is a blur kernel, that modifies the value of a given element by averaging the values at a 5-point stencil location centered at the given element: